wangdongdut/Online-Visual-Tracking-SOTA/README.md

      | LADCF (VOT2018)           | 0.389  |  0.503  |  0.159  | [Code](https://github.com/XU-TIANYANG/LADCF) |

     * VOT2018 and VOT2017 have same sequences.
 VOT2013 to VOT2016 are small-scale and out-of-date.
+    * LADCF is the best tracker in the original [VOT2018](http://prints.vicos.si/publications/365) report.

 * **TrackingNet:**